-The topic of the research shall be subject to approval by the Faculty.
-For full-time candidates, this shall not normally be later than two months after enrolment.
-For part-time students, this shall not normally be later than three months after enrolment.
-A Registration Panel shall be convened as for the MPhil/PhD degrees.
+The topic of the research shall be subject to approval by the Dean/School Research Director/Institute for Work Based Learning Head of Research and Research Degrees/School Research Team (as appropriate) or the partner institution research team.
+For full-time candidates, this shall not normally be later than one month after enrolment.
+For part-time students, this shall not normally be later than two months after enrolment.

-For full-time candidates, the period of study shall be 12 months + 3 months writing up.
-For parttime students, the period of study shall be 24 months + 3 months writing up, subject to the following exceptions:
+For full-time candidates, the period of study shall be 12 months.
+For part-time students, the period of study shall be 24 months subject to the following exceptions: